josemorval/lazyTool/README.md

 **PBR Scene**

 A more advanced scene loading a glTF file with multiple meshes and textures.
-The helmet casts shadows, while both the ground and the helmet itself receive them.!
+The helmet casts shadows, while both the ground and the helmet itself receive them.

 ![PBR Scene](./docs/screenshot2.png)
 ---